maxn990/C4C-Application/README.md

   - Users and signup, login, and post under their emails
   - Messages are filtered to replace profanity with * using the recommended API
 - The application is hosted here: https://c4c-application.firebaseapp.com/

+## How to start the application

+To run the application locally, navigate to the folder with the application and type "npm install" to install dependencies and "npm run start" to start the application.

+Alternatively, you can access the application from this URL: https://c4c-application.firebaseapp.com/